Arthy000/gherkin-testcafe/README.md

 4. Configure the _runner_ to use your custom _ParameterTypeRegistry_:

     ```js
-    runner.parameterTypeRegistryFile(require.resolve('./myCustomParamRegistry.js'))
+    runner.parameterTypeRegistryFile('./myCustomParamRegistry.js')
     ```

     __Note:__ Do not set `--param-type-registry-file` CLI parameter when running tests through the programming interface as it is internally used to pass the path of the _ParameterTypeRegistry_ file to the gherkin compiler.

-Please refer to the `examples` folder, and the official [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) documentation for more details.
+Please refer to the [examples directory](./examples), and the official [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) documentation for more details.

 ### Hooks